-- 7.9 The Risk Management Department of SEOCH reports the liquidity stress testing results to SEOCH's senior management on a daily basis and to the SFC on a weekly basis.
-On a monthly basis, the Risk Management Department reviews the liquidity stress testing model to assess the appropriateness of the assumptions, parameters and scenarios by analysing the latest local and international market dynamics, SEOCH Participant default events and new business initiatives.
+7.8 The Cash & Derivatives Clearing Risk Management Department reports the liquidity stress testing results to SEOCH's senior management and the SFC on a daily basis.
+On a monthly basis, the Cash & Derivatives Clearing Risk Management Department reviews the liquidity stress testing model to assess the appropriateness of the assumptions, parameters and scenarios by analysing the latest local and international market dynamics, SEOCH Participant default events and new business initiatives.
 This monthly review will be conducted more frequently when the market is unusually volatile or less liquid or when the concentration of positions held by SEOCH Participants increases significantly.
-From 2015 onwards, SEOCH will also perform an annual validation of the adequacy of the model. - 7.10 HKEx is in continuing discussions with the SFC regarding its liquidity stress testing methodology, and the outcome of those discussions may lead to refinements to the methodology.
+SEOCH performs an annual independent validation of the model.